s-a/time-controller/README.md

 ## Usage

-Currently no docs available.
-Please see unit tests of this repo or [https://s-a.github.io/time-controller/lib/index.html](https://s-a.github.io/time-controller/lib/index.html) to inspect the things in your browser.
+Currently no docs available :o( - Please see [unit tests](test/index.js) of this repo or [https://s-a.github.io/time-controller](https://s-a.github.io/time-controller) to inspect the things in your browser.

 ## License